-Windshield wipers are an often overlooked maintenance item on your vehicle, but they’re really important when it comes to safety.
+Windshield wipers are an often overlooked maintenance item on your vehicle, but they’re really important when it comes to safety, both for summer and winter driving (see our Winter Wiper blade picks).
 Poor wipers can affect visibility in inclement weather and you don’t want to wait until you’re caught in a storm to realize your wipers need to be replaced.
-Fortunately, now you don’t even have to walk into an auto parts store to buy high-quality replacement wiper blades for your vehicle.
+Fortunately, now you don’t even have to navigate the confusing rack of indistinguishable versions at an auto parts store to buy the best windshield wipers for your vehicle.

-Thanks to the Internet, you can browse, shop, and compare different wipers and their pricing with ease.
-Best of all, most online retailers will have a fitment guide, allowing you to choose your vehicle to make sure you’re getting the right replacement wiper for your car.
+Our picks for replacement wiper blades make it easy to browse, shop, and compare the best silicone and rubber wipers and their pricing.
+Best of all, all the manufactures and most online retailers will have a fitment guide, allowing you to choose your vehicle to make sure you’re getting the right replacement wiper for your car.

-In this article, we’ll take a look at the top 10 best windshield wipers available, helping make your shopping experience quicker and easier.
-For more information about windshield wipers, refer to our table of contents.
+In this article, we’ll take a look at the best windshield wipers available, helping make your shopping experience quicker and easier.
+For more information about windshield wipers, including the pros and cons of silicone windshield wipers vs. rubber, refer to our table of contents.
+Keep in mind that many cars use two different sizes.
+You can often get a kit for your car with the two different sizes included; otherwise, wipers are usually sold individually and not in pairs.

 Table of contents

-- 3. Best for Winter: Michelin Stealth Ultra Hybrid Wiper Blade
+- 3. Best Winter Wiper Blade: Michelin Stealth Ultra Wiper Blade

 - 7. PIAA Silicone Wipers